hankbao/libreboot/docs/index.md

-If it exists, you can also extract this *lbversion* file by using the *cbfstool* utility which libreboot includes, from a ROM image that you either dumped or haven\'t flashed yet.
+If it exists, you can also extract this *lbversion* file by using the *cbfstool* utility which libreboot includes, from a ROM image that you either dumped or haven't flashed yet.
 In your distribution, run cbfstool on your ROM image (*libreboot.rom*, in this example):\
 \$ **./cbfstool libreboot.rom extract -n lbversion -f lbversion**\
 You will now have a file, named *lbversion*, which you can read in whatever program it is that you use for reading/writing text files.

-For git, it\'s easy.
+For git, it's easy.
 Just check the git log.

 For releases on or below 20150518, or snapshots generated from the git repository below 127 commits after 20150518, you can find a file named